Critical Difference for Women

 Grants for faculty members and doctoral students (both male and female) who are conducting research on all areas of women's lives, including gender and gender equity.

 Development Grants for Women are designed to facilitate professional development and career mobility of women faculty, staff, and students.
-The three types of Development Grants are:
+The two types of Development Grants are:

 - Professional Development